 On campuses, Keith has investigated allegations of rape and other sexual assaults under Title IX at several Southern California campuses.
 He was the principal investigator for attorneys in landmark litigation filed on behalf of service women and men sexually assaulted in the U.S. military.
 In the workplace, Keith has conducted third-party investigations into allegations of sexual harassment, sexual assault, discrimination, and retaliation for private- and public-sector employers, including school districts and universities.

-Keith is an Adjunct Professor of Law at Loyola Law School, where he teaches fact investigation.
-He is also a faculty member at the National Training Institute for Workplace Investigators, presented by the Association of Workplace Investigators (AWI).
-He was appointed by the L.A.
+Keith is the current President of the Association of Workplace Investigators (AWI), a professional membership association for attorneys, human resource professionals, private investigators, and others who conduct or manage workplace investigations.
+Additionally, Keith is an Adjunct Professor of Law at Loyola Law School, where he teaches fact investigation.
+Previously, he was appointed by the L.A.
 County Board of Supervisors to the Equity Oversight Panel (EOP) of the Los Angeles Sheriff’s Department, a civilian oversight board that oversees Internal Affairs investigations.
-He is the vice president of the Association of Workplace Investigators.

 Keith has appeared as a guest on “CNN” and “Good Morning, America” and has been quoted in The New Yorker, Newsweek, and the Los Angeles Times.
 His articles have appeared in the Cardozo Law Review (Keith Rohman, Diagnosing and Analyzing Flawed Investigations: Abu Ghraib as a Case Study, 2009 Cardozo L. Rev. de novo 96), Los Angeles Daily Journal and the Daily News.